yuvalmGS/gigaspaces-wiki-jekyll/xap97net/terminology---runtime-components.markdown

 The containers host various deployments of [Processing Units|Terminology - Basic Components#Processing Unit], [Data Grid|Terminology - Data Grid Topologies].
 Each container can be run on a separate physical machine.

-~Key sentence: A set of managed containers hosting Processing Unit Deployments~
+{% sub %}Key sentence: A set of managed containers hosting Processing Unit Deployments{% endsub %}

 {% endcolumn %}